 You Will Need:

 Steps to Remove the Film:

-- Squirt about one teaspoon of dish soap into two gallons of cool water.
+- Squirt about one teaspoon of dish liquid into two gallons of cool water.
 Agitate it to mix.

-- Dip the sponge in the solution, then squeeze to remove excess liquid.
+- Dip the sponge in the solution, then squeeze to remove excess water.

 - Scrub the glass with the sponge.
 Rinse as needed, making sure to squeeze the water out before returning to the glass.

 - Once you’ve thoroughly scrubbed the entire surface, tilt the squeegee so that about 1” of the edge is touching the glass.
 Moving from top to bottom, clean a streak down each side.

 - Next, clean a swath the entire width of the squeegee at the top of the window.
 Move from side to side, ensuring that the top edge of the squeegee meets the window frame.
 If you leave moisture behind, it will run and cause streaking.